Undergraduate Diploma in British Archaeology

 This two-year course provides a comprehensive introduction to British archaeology within the context of different chronological periods.
 You will increase your understanding of the skills and techniques needed to recover, process and evaluate archaeological evidence for the particular periods under investigation.

-There are three modules, with one module offered each year.
+There are two modules, with one module offered each year.
 This University of Oxford Diploma is obtained by successfully completing two of the modules:

 • Early Prehistoric Britain